quadpay/quadpay-merchant-sdk-ios/TOKEN_GUIDE.md

 }
 ```

-#### 2. Provide a button that will start the QuadPay checkout by calling:
+#### Provide a button that will start the QuadPay checkout by calling

 Once presented the customer will be shown the QuadPay checkout flow.